Cirkit Designer Logo

 Common Issues and Solutions

-• Ensure the TRIG pin is pulled low momentarily to start the timer.
+• Ensure the TRIG pin is receiving a valid signal.

 FAQs